Update 23rd August 2022

-Our live online seminars are always available for you to quit from the comfort of your own home.
+If you have concerns about COVID safety our online seminars are available for you to quit from the comfort of home.
+They are just as effective and the same money back guarantee applies.

 Is now the right time for me to quit, especially during this COVID-19 pandemic?